 - 1.5.1 In those instances when other applicable laws, rules or regulations of the city, county, state or federal government contain standards covering the same subject matter, the more restrictive requirements or higher standards will govern. - 1.5.2 The provisions of this Code are interrelated and cannot be taken in isolation.
-All provisions and regulations must be taken within the context and intent of the entire Code. - 1.5.3 The provisions of this Land Development Code will be interpreted and enforced by the Director of Urban Development unless otherwise specified, or by his or her designee, unless otherwise specified in this Code.
+All provisions and regulations must be taken within the context and intent of the entire Code. - 1.5.3 The provisions of this Land Development Code will be interpreted and enforced by the Director of Urban Development unless otherwise specified (as in the case of variance and appeals requests), or by his or her designee, unless otherwise specified in this Code.